Safeguard Insurance

 Turning 65

 When you first sign up for Medicare you have to contact Social Security Office.
-You can elect Medicare coverage without requesting your Social Security earnings.
+You can elect Medicare coverage without requesting your Social Security retirement benefits.

 Retiring after 65